 6. Good Posture

 Standing straight and resisting the urge to stoop forward not only improves your overall appearance, but helps to reduce strain on your breasts.

 Leaning forward puts pressure on your breast ligaments and aids gravity in pulling your breasts in a downward motion.

 Remember to stand straight with shoulders back when you are both standing and sitting at all times.

-In conclusion and as you have probably figured out by now.
 There is no natural miracle cure for saggy boobs.
 It is the way nature intended it to be.